insurance - car insurance

 How to lower your car insurance costs

-• Shop around: Consider getting car insurance quotes from at least three to five insurers to determine which can give you the best rate.
+Compare car insurance quotes from at least three to five insurers to determine which can give you the best rate.
+Getting quotes online generally takes a few minutes, and you're not required to make any commitments during the process.

-• Consider bundling: Insurance companies often offer a discount if you have more than one type of insurance product with them.
-For example, you could get auto and motorcycle insurance, auto and homeowners or renters insurance, or auto and life insurance and likely get a discount on both policies.
+Insurance companies often offer a discount if you have more than one type of insurance product with them.
+For example, you could get auto and homeowners insuranceauto and motorcycle insurance, or auto and life insurance, and likely get a discount on both policies.

-• Ask for other discounts: Car insurance companies often have a long list of other discounts that can help cut the cost of your coverage.
-For instance, some may offer a safe driving discount or a lower rate if you don't drive often.
-Review the discount options and make sure you're getting credit for each one that you qualify for.
+Car insurance companies often have a long list of discounts that can help cut the cost of your coverage.
+For instance, some may offer a safe driving discount, a discount for young drivers who are good students, or a lower rate if you don't drive often.
+Insurers may also offer other discounts for drivers with various safety features on their cars.
+Review the discount options available with your insurer and make sure you're getting credit for each one you qualify for.

 Bottom line

-Knowing the factors that affect car insurance rates can help you save the most on your premiums.
-Try fixing things you can control, like your credit score, driving habits, and even the type of car you drive, and then compare options with different providers.
+Knowing the factors that affect car insurance rates can help you save on your premiums.
+Try adjusting things you can control, like your credit score, driving habits, and coverage, to compare rates for different policies and find the best premium you can qualify for.

 • You could save up to $600 with some companies